Last Updated on August 9, 2022

 The tallest sand dunes in North America rise from the floor of the San Luis Valley on the western base of the Sangre de Cristo Range.
 The tallest peak, the Star Sand Dune, reaches a maximum height of 750 feet.
 The dunes cover an area of about 30 sq mi (78 km²) and are estimated to contain over 1.2 cubic miles (5 billion cubic metres) of sand.

-Recreational activities practiced at the park include hiking, sand duning with off-road vehicles, and horseback riding.
-Surfing and skiing on sand dunes is also practiced, see: Sandboarding at the Great Sand Dunes National Park & Preserve.
+Recreational activities practiced at the Great Sand Dunes National Park include hiking, dune riding with off-road vehicles and fat bikes, and horseback riding.
+Sand surfing and skiing on sand dunes are also practiced, see: Sandboarding at the Great Sand Dunes National Park & Preserve.

 Sand Dunes in Northern Colorado